Constraints on the skewness coefficient of symmetric nuclear matter within the nonlinear relativistic mean field model: Introduction

 Based on the empirical liquid-drop-like model analyses of high precision data about nuclear masses, the $E_0(\rho_0)$ is well known to be about $-16$ MeV.
-The incompressibility has been determined to be $K_0 = 230 \pm 20$ MeV from analyzing experimental data of nuclear giant monopole resonances (GMR)~\cite{Bla80,You99,Shl06,Col09,Pie10,Che12}.
-For $E_\text{sym}(\rho_0)$ and $L $, all existing constraints extracted so far from terrestrial laboratory measurements and astrophysical observations are found to be essentially consistent with $E_{\text{sym}}({\rho _{0}}) = 32 \pm 3$ MeV and $L = 50 \pm 20$ MeV~\cite{Che12a,Li12}.
+The incompressibility has been determined to be $K_0 = 240 \pm 40$ MeV from analyzing experimental data of nuclear giant monopole resonances (GMR)\,(\cite{Bla80,You99,Shl06,Col09,Pie10,Che12}).
+For $E_\text{sym}(\rho_0)$ and $L $, the existing constraints extracted from terrestrial laboratory measurements and astrophysical observations are found to be essentially consistent with $E_{\text{sym}}({\rho _{0}}) = 32.5 \pm 2.5$ MeV and $L = 55 \pm 25$ MeV (see, e.g., Refs.~\cite{Che12a,Li12}).
 While these lower-order bulk characteristic parameters have been relatively well determined or in significant progress, our knowledge on the higher-order bulk characteristic parameters remains very limited.
 Following $E_0(\rho_0)$, $K_0$, $E_\text{sym}(\rho_0)$ and $L $, the next bulk characteristic parameter should be the skewness coefficient $J_0$ (also denoted as $K'$ or $Q_0$ in some literature) of SNM, which is related to the third-order density derivative of the binding energy per nucleon of SNM at $\rho_0 $.
 The higher-order bulk characteristic parameter $J_0$ is expected to be important for the high density behaviors of nuclear matter EOS and thus may play an essential role in heavy ion collisions (HIC), the structure and evolution of neutron stars, supernova explosion, and gravitational wave radiation from merging of compact stars.
-To our best knowledge, so far there is very little experimental information on the $J_0$ parameter, and it is thus of great interest and critical importance to constrain the $J_0$ parameter.
-Within the nonlinear relativistic mean field (RMF) model, we demonstrate in this work that combining the experimental constraints on the pressure of SNM at supra-saturation densities from flow data in HIC and the astrophysical observation of a large mass neutron star PSR J0348+0432, one can obtain a strong constraint on the $J_0$ parameter.
+To our best knowledge, so far there is very little experimental information on the $J_0$ parameter, and it is thus of great interest and critical importance to constrain the $J_0$ parameter, which is the main motivation of the present work.

+Within the nonlinear relativistic mean field (RMF) model, we demonstrate in this work that the pressure of SNM at supra-saturation densities and the maximum mass of neutron stars provide good probes of the skewness coefficient $J_0$.
+In particular, combining the experimental constraints on the pressure of SNM at supra-saturation densities from flow data in HIC and the recent astrophysical observation of a large mass neutron star PSR J0348+0432, one can obtain a strong constraint on the $J_0$ parameter.